Many businesses reopened across Ontario this week. Here’s how you can adapt to keep your employees feeling safe, happy and productive.

 It’s clear that “business as usual” wasn’t working for most of us before the pandemic.
 If we want to strive towards a healthier, happier and more prosperous workforce that allows us to be innovative without burnout, we will need to strive towards creating the “new normal” that we want to live in.
 What are some “new norms” that you would like to see?

-Our memberships are all-inclusive pricing which means W.I.F.I, Utilities, Janitorial service, coffee and many other amentities included.
+Our memberships are all-inclusive pricing which means W.I.F.I, Utilities, Janitorial service, coffee and many other amenities are included.
 They start at 3 months!
+Memberships also offer business services including business coaching, perks and discounts, access to Spark’s Member Portal, events and workshops, and much more!

-Unlike many other co-working spaces, Spark is here for you in the long run.
-You're welcome to participate in our workspace for as long as you'd like.
+Unlike many other incubators, Spark is here for you in the long run.
+You're welcome to participate in our entrepreneurial community as long as you'd like.

 We work with Ryerson University and the City of Niagara Falls on the Niagara Falls Ryerson Innovation Hub.
 This initiative is for tech-based startups in or looking to move to Niagara Falls, Canada to grow and scale their business.